-For students using braille writers or other devices, or students approved to write their answers in test books, the proctor or SSD coordinator must transfer the answers (except for the essay) to the answer sheet after the student completes the test.
-Large-print answer sheets don't need to be transcribed.
+For students using braille writers or other devices, or students approved to write their answers in test books, testing staff must transfer the answers (except for the essay) to the answer sheet after the student completes the test.
+Large-print answer sheets shouldn't be transcribed.